 The former No. 1 overall draft pick out of Ole Miss entered the NFL in the shadow of older brother Peyton Manning, but it wasn’t long before Eli began paving his own way into the annals of greatness among NFL quarterbacks.
 The younger Manning is the New York Giants' all-time passing leader and the winningest quarterback in franchise history.
 He is a perfect 2-0 in Super Bowl appearances, winning MVP honors in both games.
-He holds the NFL record for most fourth-quarter touchdown passes in a season (15).
 He is tied for the longest touchdown pass in NFL history (99 yards).
-Manning ranks in the top 10 in both career passing yards and touchdown passes.
+Manning ranks in the top 10 in career passing yards, touchdown passes, attempts and completions, as well as total offense.
 He also holds several postseason records.
-At age 36, he potentially has a few years left to play in a career that should result with induction into the Pro Football Hall of Fame.
+At age 37, the likelihood of Manning finishing his career with a different team seemingly increases with each season.
+Regardless of how many more years he plays (and for whom), Manning appears to be a fairly safe bet for eventual induction into the Pro Football Hall of Fame.

 20. Ben Roethlisberger, 2004-Present

 Big Ben, as he is affectionately known, has already staked a claim as one of the top signal-callers in NFL history.
-Roethlisberger has spent all 13 of his NFL seasons as a member of the Pittsburgh Steelers.
+Roethlisberger has spent all 14 of his NFL seasons as a member of the Pittsburgh Steelers.
 He has more wins than any other quarterback in franchise history, owning virtually every Steeler passing record imaginable.
 He also has helped lead the Steelers to two Super Bowl Championships (XL, XLIII) becoming the youngest player in NFL history to win a Super Bowl (age 23).
-Roethlisberger holds several distinguished NFL records, and he has been named to the Pro Bowl five times.
-While this tough-as-nails 34-year-old field general has contemplated retirement, he could have several chapters to write in an already storied career.
+Roethlisberger holds several distinguished NFL records, and he has been named to the Pro Bowl six times.
+While this tough-as-nails, soon-to-be 35-year-old field general has contemplated retirement, he could have several chapters to write in an already storied career.